 - Spending leverage for lower rates

-- Medicare and Medicaid are single payer systems.
+- Medicare and Medicaid are single-payer systems.

-- Providers can choose only private pay options unless mandated differently
+- Providers can choose only private pay options unless mandated differently.

 - Doesn’t solve the shortage of doctors

-- Health insurance costs may not totally disappear
+- Health insurance costs may not disappear.

-Medicare for All Costs
+How Much Would Medicare for All Cost?

-Medicare for all would be paid for by:
+Medicare for All would be paid for by: